 Why the Male Robin has a Red Breast African Folktale

 The kind trader gave Robin a small piece, and to protect the red camwood from the sun, the Robin put it in his mouth, as he wanted to take it safely home to his wife.
-But, as he travelled the red camwood melted dripping out of the corners of his mouth, down his throat, and came out round his beak and down his chest to his feathers, and ever since then the male Robins has had a red mouth and red breast.

 Did you know?

-Camwood Powder also known as Osun is a shrubby, hard-wooded West African tree.
+Camwood Powder also is known as Osun is a shrubby, hard-wooded West African tree.
 It is a red powder that comes from the heart or core of the camwood tree.
 It is used as a beauty treatment.
 The powder is made by grinding two pieces of the camwood together.
 The red paste resulting from the friction is dried, pounded and put into a cloth, and after a person has bathed, and rubbed with oil and dabbed on the body.

 In everyday life African folklore teaches lessons with ancient words of wisdom.